silviamaggi/smd-com/_posts/2020-04-10-pandemic-opportunity-for-change.md

 There is a bigger system at play.
 Within a culture of overconsumption, every single product needs to scream to get attention.
 What if each one were built to last instead, and their purpose and use were clear: would we still have clutter and visual pollution?

-“_Less, but better_” is Rams’ motto.
+_“Less, but better”_ is Rams’ motto.
 He invites us to think about what we’re designing, how and why.
 As everything interacts and is dependant on other things, his message couldn’t be more appropriate today.

 {% include pattern-figure.html image="/assets/images/dieter-rams-606-universal-shelving-system.jpg" caption="Vitsoe 606 Universal Shelving System, 1960, by Dieter Rams.
 Image credit: Sgustok Design" width="1400" height="875" %}